skeoop/skeoop.github.io/currency_service.md

 ## What's a Web Service?

-A web service is a network service that uses the standard HTTP or HTTPS protocol of the web, but is designed to be used from within a program instead of from a web browser.
-Web services return data in a format that's useful for software instead of web pages (HTML).
+A web service is a network service that uses the standard HTTP or HTTPS protocol of the web, but is designed to handle requests from a software program other than a a web browser.
+A web browser expects content in a format (HTML, images) that it can display to a human.
+Web services exchange data in a format that's useful to other software.

-The common data formats returned by web services are:
+The common data formats used by web services are:

 * plain text, such as:
   ```